By Licensed Professional Counselor Deborah Miller

 To satisfy his visa requirements, my daughter and son-in-law had to be married within 90 days of his arrival.
 So we orchestrated a simple backyard wedding, attended by just a few.

-My daughter laid down a rug given to her by her grandparents so she could feel their support under her.
+My daughter laid down a rug gifted by her grandparents so she could feel their support under her feet.